blbadger/blbadger.github.io/neural-networks.md

 In scientific research it is often important to be able to categorize samples accurately.
 With experience, the human eye is in many instances able to accurately discern and categorize many important features from microsopic observation.

-Another way to accomplish the task is to employ a computational method.
+Another way to accomplish this task is to employ a computational method.
 One could imagine attempting to program a machine to recognize the same features that an expert individual would take note of in order to replicate that individual's performance.
 Historically this approach was taken in efforts resulting in what were called 'expert systems', but now such approaches are generally no longer attempted.
 This is for a couple reasons: firstly because they are extremely tedious and time-consuming to implement, and secondly because once implemented these methods generally fail to be very accurate.
 The underlying cause for both of these points of failure is that it is actually very difficult to explain complicated tasks like image recognition precisely yet generally enough to be accurate.

 The failure of attempts to directly replicate complex tasks programatically has led to increased interest in the use of probability theory to make estimations rather than absolute statements, resulting in the expansion of a field of statistical learning.
 Particularly difficult tasks like image classification often require particularly detailed computational methods for best accuracy, and this computationally-focused statistical learning is called machine learning.